analog-nico/node-numbers-today/README.md

 1. Clone this repo to your desktop,
 2. in the shell `cd` to the main folder,
-3. hit `npm install`,
+3. hit `npm install`, and
-4. hit `npm install gulp -g` if you haven't installed gulp globally yet, and
+4. hit `npm install gulp -g` if you haven't installed gulp globally yet.
+5. Make a copy of `credentials-sample.json` with the name `credentials.json` and enter the following data:
+    - Your username and password of your [numbers.today](https://numbers.today) account.
+    - Your API token which your find on the [documentation page](https://numbers.today/api/documentation/) if you are logged in.
+    - [Create a button](https://numbers.today/count_buttons/new/) called "signups" which is used by the tests.
-5. run `gulp dev`.
+6. Run `gulp dev`.
 (Or run `node ./node_modules/.bin/gulp dev` if you don't want to install gulp globally.)

 `gulp dev` watches all source files and if you save some changes it will lint the code and execute all tests.
 The test coverage report can be viewed from `./coverage/lcov-report/index.html`.